Bolognese (The Bear): Music

-Critical reviews
+Reception

 "Bolognese" received highly positive reviews from critics.
 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "He's showing her he cares in the way he best knows how, and she rewards him with a hug and a kiss.
 At this point, if these two ran off and got married, I wouldn't be mad.
-They seem endgame already — even if Carmy didn't know if she was his girlfriend."
+They seem endgame already—even if Carmy didn't know if she was his girlfriend."

 A.J.
 Daulerio of Decider wrote, "The Bear is officially a restaurant.
 To celebrate, Carmy goes over to Claire's apartment and finally makes his girlfriend dinner."
 Arnav Srivastava of The Review Geek gave the episode a 3.5 star rating out of 5 and wrote, "I thought the dynamics of this episode were a little bit off due to it being centred around the test.
 Anyway, the path to the final two episodes is now clear and the opening of The Bear seems like a real possibility."
 Karl R De Mesa from Show Snob wrote, "With everything cleared for their soft opening, it's time they got down to finalizing their menu.
 Can't wait for friends and family night."

 Rafa Boladeras of MovieWeb named the episode as the eighth best of the season, writing "The episode delivers, as the moment of the test feels for audiences like a Hail Mary pass, or a love declaration, or the big final battle, creating expectations and tension while also being a scary moment."
 Jasmine Blu of TV Fanatic named the episode as the seventh best of the season, writing "The stakes were fairly high in this installment, with The Bear needing to pass the Fire Suppression test if they hoped even to get the restaurant going in time.
 It was their last shot at it, but since we could've envisioned they'd make it through, it wasn't as nerve-wracking as other plot points throughout the season."

-Retrospective reviews

-In 2024, The Hollywood Reporter placed "Bolognese" at 26 on a ranked list of 28 episodes produced to that point, commenting that it primarily serves "to set up the final stretch of season two."
-ScreenRant ranked "Bolognese" 13th out of the 28 episodes produced through the end of season three, commenting that "while the fire inspection was what drove the tension and drama into the episode, what really made it shine was Carmy seeming to find love and leaving work early to make Claire dinner at home."

-In 2025, Vulture ranked "Bolognese" as 33rd-best out of 38 episodes of The Bear, describing it as "perfectly acceptable."